XTrace: Making the most of every sample in stochastic trace estimation: Efficient implementation of exchangeable trace estimators

 \subsection{Normalization of test vectors}

-For the best performance of \XTrace and \NysTrace, we recommend the following normalization of the test vectors.
-First, we draw the test vectors from a spherically symmetric distribution, such as $\vec{\omega} \sim \textsc{normal}( \vec{0}, \Id )$.
+For the best general performance of \textsc{XTrace}\xspace and \NysTrace, we recommend a modification of the basic \textsc{XTrace}\xspace and \NysTrace procedure in which the test vectors are orthogonalized against the low-rank approximation $\mat{Q}_{(i)}^{\vphantom{*}}\mat{Q}_{(i)}^*\mat{A}$ or $\mat{A}\langle \mat{\Omega}_{-i}\rangle$ and renormalized.
+This renormalization strategy proceeds as follows: First, we draw the test vectors from a spherically symmetric distribution, such as $\vec{\omega} \sim \textsc{normal}( \vec{0}, \Id )$.
 We use these test vectors to form the matrix $\mat{Q}_{(i)}$ or Nystr\"om approximation $\mat{A} \langle \mat{\Omega}_{-i}\rangle$.
 Second, when computing the basic trace estimates, we \textbf{normalize} the test vectors.
-In \XTrace, we compute
+In \textsc{XTrace}\xspace, we compute

 To obtain the $i$th trace estimate, we form

 For \NysTrace, we set

 Then define the basic trace estimates